 Duncan Newcomer gives us the gift of Abraham Lincoln’s wise words and Duncan’s own thoughtful reflections on a side of the great president most of us have not really seen.
 Read this book every day for a month, and you will not only be heartened and enlightened but also given hope for our own troubled times.

-“It may just be,” writes Newcomer, “that more than two centuries after the birth of Lincoln, new generations of people are ready to follow an aged, transcendental idealist like Lincoln once again—in order to find a new birth of freedom…This spirit can make the young wide awake and relight the fire inside the old, leading us down in honor—to the latest generation.”
+that more than two centuries after the birth of Lincoln, new generations of people are ready to follow an aged, transcendental idealist like Lincoln once again—in order to find a new birth of freedom…This spirit can make the young wide awake and relight the fire inside the old, leading us down in honor—to the latest generation.

 This is compelling reading: a passage a day or the whole 30 days in one sitting.
 And the reader is left with a transcendent yearning for the yonder, where indeed hope can be kindled, and an abiding reminder of our (sacred) responsibility to carry each other—down to the last generation.